Healthy Recipes Blog

 Serving suggestions

 This is such a wonderfully versatile side dish.
-It goes with so many main courses.
-And since it's so easy to prepare, it frees you up to cook anything you like, even complex dishes.
+It pairs well with so many main courses, and since it's so easy to prepare, it frees you up to cook anything you like, even complex dishes.
+I often serve it with any of the following:

 Recipe Card

-Microwave sweet potato topped with butter.
+Microwave sweet potato is topped with butter.

-4.99 from 558 votes
+5 from 57 votes

 Prep Time5 minutes mins